helgoboss/helgobox/doc/user-guide.md

 ### What is ReaLearn?

-Probably you know already that ReaLearn is a kind of improved MIDI learn for REAPER.
+Probably you know already that ReaLearn is a sort of improvement over REAPER's built-in MIDI/OSC learn.
 But what is it exactly?
 Let me put it this way:

 > ReaLearn is an instrument.
-It allows you to take whatever MIDI controller you have, be it a
+It allows you to take whatever MIDI/OSC controller you have, be it a
 > keyboard or some fader box, plug it in and play ... but instead of playing notes, you "play"
 > REAPER itself!
 >
-> And because ReaLearn supports MIDI feedback, you can also do the reverse: Let REAPER "play" your
+> And because ReaLearn supports MIDI/OSC feedback, you can also do the reverse: Let REAPER "play" your
 > controller.

 While this is still pretty vague, I think it captures the essence of ReaLearn.
 From a technical